 What to Expect During Soil Sampling

 Soil sampling will occur Monday through Wednesday between 7:00 a.m. and 6:00 p.m.
-Crews will work at eight to ten locations a day beginning at the north end of the project area (everything north of Rosa Parks Way) and moving south (see map).
+Crews will work at eight to ten locations a day beginning at the north end of the project area (everything north of Rosa Parks Way) and moving south (see map below).
 The holes will be a few inches in diameter and will be filled immediately after the drilling is completed.
 This work may require temporary lane restrictions and on-street parking closures.
 There may be brief periods of noise, dust and mild vibration during drilling.
 Work at each location will last approximately one hour.

 Locating and Marking Underground Utilities